top of page

 Some Similarities with Gabaldon's "Outlander"

-This Scottish women writer had a few similarities to Outlander’s Clare and Jamie.
+This Scottish woman writer had a few similarities to the Outlander characters Clare and Jamie.
 Like Clare, Susan Carnegie, née Scott, although not a doctor, showed a deep concern for the health of her fellow citizens.
 She was a founder and benefactor of the Montrose Asylum, the first public asylum in Scotland, which opened in 1781.
 It was also one of the first to use a compassionate approach to the insane.
 Her husband, George Carnegie, fought in the Jacobite rising of 1745 and was in exile after the Battle of Culloden, as was Jamie in Outlander.

 Carnegie was fluent in French and Italian and was an artist and poet.
 Her intellectual interests extended to economics and society.
 Influenced by Rousseau, she advocated for equal educational opportunities for women and rejected the notion that women were intellectually inferior to men.